Support for UC Student and Postdoctoral Activities

 Applicants must print out the cover sheet forms to include with their proposal packet.
 A checklist of what needs to be included in the proposal packet is provided below

-UC MEXUS is pleased to announce a competition for support of University of California graduate student and postdoctoral researcher activities in all disciplines as related to academic exchange, research training, and scholarly development in areas of interest to UC MEXUS.
+The University of California Institute for Mexico and the United States (UC MEXUS) offers a monthly competition for support of University of California graduate student and postdoctoral researcher activities in all disciplines as related to academic exchange, research training, and scholarly development in areas of interest to UC MEXUS.
 These areas include Mexico-related studies in all academic fields from the sciences to the arts, Latino Studies, and critical issues of common concern to the United States and Mexico.
-Pro-posals are encouraged for small, short-term, non-dissertation projects of one week to six months that will advance the applicants' research training or academic understanding of their fields.
-Students seeking support for dissertation research should consider the UC MEXUS Dissertation Research competition.
-The funding is intended for student and postdoctoral support only; requests to supplement faculty or other researchers' activities will not be considered, along with requests for additional support of previously funded projects.Eligibility and Program Requirements
+Proposals may be for small, short-term, non-dissertation projects of one week to six months that will advance the applicants’ research training or academic understanding of their fields.
+Students seeking support for dissertation research after advancing to candidacy should consider the UC MEXUS Dissertation Research competition.
+The funding is intended for student and postdoctoral support only; requests to supplement faculty or other researchers’ activities will not be considered, along with requests for additional support of previously funded projects.Eligibility and Program Requirements

 University of California graduate students enrolled in a masters or doctoral level program and in good academic standing are eligible to apply.
+Graduate students who have advanced to candidacy should include an explanation of how the proposed project is independent from their dissertation work (note the program restrictions above).
 University of California postdoctoral researchers may apply, provided they hold a UC postdoctoral position during the entire time period of the proposed activities.
 Undergraduate students are not eligible.
-Graduate students and postdoctoral researchers in Mexico may consider applying to the UC MEXUS-CONACYT programs for which they are eligible (these programs are listed on this website under Funding Opportunities.).
+Graduate students and postdoctoral researchers in Mexico may consider applying to the UC MEXUS-CONACYT programs for which they are eligible (these programs are listed on this website under Funding Opportunities).
 Mexican nationals currently enrolled in UC graduate programs, including UC MEXUS-CONACYT Doctoral Fellows, may apply to the small grants competition.
-However, please note that the selection process is based solely on the proposed project's fit to UC MEXUS goals and, specifically, a thematic connection to Mexico, completely independent of the applicant's nation-ality.
+However, please note that the selection process is based solely on the proposed project’s fit to UC MEXUS goals and, specifically, a thematic connection to Mexico, completely independent of the applicant’s nationality.

 Only one proposal will be accepted from an applicant for each competition.
 If awarded a small grant, students and postdoctoral researchers must complete the terms and conditions of the award before they may submit another proposal.
 Applicants may also apply to other UC MEXUS and UC MEXUS-CONACYT programs for which they are eligible in conjunction with this program.